School Is Around The Corner

 “Academic success requires hard work and concentration.
 Students distracted by hunger cannot match the focus of their peers.
 Poorly nourished students are also more likely to become ill, and miss class more frequently,” reports one website on NSLW.
 I know…I know!

-Beverly’s Hot Tip For Celebrating National School Lunch Week:
+Beverly’s Hot Tip For Building Resiliency and Celebrating National School Lunch Week:

 - Get a plan.
 Pick a number of possibilities and lay it out over a one or two week schedule.
 Take the guess work out of the task and it makes it easier to handle.